 In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

-As the new millennium turns, many of the contributions of PWA self-empowerment and AIDS activism wil
+As the new millennium turns, many of the contributions of PWA self-empowerment and AIDS activism will prove lasting.

 Gary Indiana takes a psychedelic trip down memory lane with Ferd Eggan, LA’s top AIDS policy maker.

-If your dream AIDS drugs have become the regimen from hell and you've got those "can't live without them" blues, Julie Boler can tell you wher...
+If your dream AIDS drugs have become the regimen from hell, Julie Boler can tell you where to go from adhere.

-This fall the CDC launched its “STARHS Strategy”—an HIV test designed to different
+This fall the CDC launched its “STARHS Strategy”—an HIV test designed to differentiate “old” infections from “new” ones.

-The 5,000 delegates at September’s 11th International Confer-ence on AIDS and STDs in Africa d
+Delegates at September’s 11th International Conference on AIDS and STDs in Africa declared AIDS an official “state of emergency."

 A slow-news end of summer had mainstream newspapers falling back on oldhabits to make new headlines.

-Whe's HIV on the radar screens of just-out-of-the-gate Honey and Big Apple black-press perennial The Amsterdam News?
-POZ went straight to the...
+Where’s HIV on the radar screens of just-out-of-the-gate Honey and Big Apple black-press perennial The Amsterdam News?

 Chasing the perfect present?
 Check this list twice.

 Jessica Forsyth is frantically searching for mints.
-It’s not just because she’s four mon
+It’s not just because she’s four months pregnant and craving.

 Martin Wong’s New York love story in paint